is-leeroy-jenkins/Sherpa/README.md

-# BudgetExecution is a Federal Budget and Accounting application currently being developed for analysts in the US EPA managing the execution of Appropriated funding;
+#Budget analysis application developed for analysts with the US EPA.